nstevens/androidguide/readme.md

 This is the internal guide I wrote to motivate some early Android decisions and educate everyone on the platform.
 This guide is intended for anyone from a new android engineer who just wants to write code as fast as possible, to designers who are interested in committing style changes or assets to the android repo.

-Let us know if you have any feedback or additions! nick@getprismatic.com
+Let me know if you have any feedback or additions! nick@eyesturnedskywards.com

 # Summary
 ### [Getting setup](Setup.md)